Am I responsible for my spouse’s debts after they die?

 - Get legal help.
 Lawyers can help you understand your rights and make a plan.
 You may qualify for free legal aid, based on your income.
 Contact your local bar association or find a legal aid office in your area.

 - Find local services and supports.
-The Eldercare Locator connects older Americans and their caregivers with trustworthy local support resources, including free legal aid for many older adults .
+The Eldercare Locator connects older Americans and their caregivers with trustworthy local support resources, including .

 Still having trouble with debt collection?